eljefe303030/Melius/README.md

 5. Set Starfield to not automatically update.
 6. Right click Starfield in Steam, click Properties, disable Enable the Steam overlay while in-game.
 4. Language set to English.
 You can check translations of the modes on NexusMods but I cannot support you with that.
+5. Start a new game.
+I will not provide support if you use this list on an existing save game, as there could be issues from other mods you used.

 ## Pagefile and Crash Prevention
 To prevent crashes, you will need to set the pagefile to a minimum and maximum size of 40000